Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Manage_Flows/Flow_Examples/Find_and_Modify_Users.md

 ---
-title: Find and Modify Users
+title: Find and modify users
-linkTitle: Find and Modify Users
+linkTitle: Find and modify users
+description: ADD A DESCRIPTION
 weight: 70
-date: 2021-03-02
+date: 2021-06-22
 ---

 To configure a find and modify users flow: